 Located just 22 miles off southern California’s coast, Catalina Island welcomes visitors year 'round.
 Getting here is easy with travel time to the island as little as 15 minutes by air or one hour by boat.
 California’s only island resort, Catalina Island offers endless options for visitors to enjoy.
 Avalon hosts all the amenities of a larger city for residents to rely upon, while the village of Two Harbors offers a boater’s paradise and quiet escape from the crowds with easy access to camping and wildlife.
-The island is also home to many camps and campsites as well as the Wrigley Institute.
+The island is also home to many camps and campsites as well as the USC Wrigley Institute for Environmental Studies, home to the USC Catalina Hyperbaric Chamber.
 Whether you are planning a vacation, a wedding or group event or even looking to relocate to our island paradise, Catalina is the ideal destination for you.

 The Catalina Island Conservancy operates a non-profit land trust that manages 88% of the island as a preserve.
 Wildlife viewing, hiking and camping are the top reasons to visit the island’s “interior."